WillDomine/Pathnero/README.md

 # Pathnero
-Pathnero a job board application that uses a stack including reactjs, springboot, graphql, and postgres.
+Pathnero a job board application that uses a stack including reactjs, springboot, graphql, postgres, and jwt.